Can't Extend Volume or Extend Volume Not Available in Windows Server 2022? (3 Fixes)

 Condition: Unallocated space is required on the right side of the drive you wish to extend.

-Solution A: You need to delete a partition or delete the free space to create adjoining unallocated space.
+Solution A: You need to delete a partition or free space to create adjoining unallocated space.

 Steps to Use: